We have always questioned maths in our school time and some cringe about it even after school.

 Mathematics is not about numbers, equations, computations, or algorithms: it is about understanding. — William Paul Thurston, American mathematician

-One step further is the one career who signifies love with Maths.
+One step further is the one career that signifies the love of Maths.
 Mathematicians - who use their mathematical knowledge and computational tools to create mathematical theories and techniques.
 They dedicate their lives to solving mysteries through maths and researching about it.

 Tell us about your experience with maths in the comments section below :)